aiidateam/aiida-core/docs/source/developer_guide/developers.rst

     signal.signal(signal.SIGINT, print_foo)

 You should be aware of this while developing code which runs in the daemon.
 In particular, it's important when creating subprocesses.
 When a signal is sent, the whole process group receives that signal.
 As a result, the subprocess can be killed even though the Python main process captures the signal.
 This can be avoided by creating a new process group for the subprocess, meaning that it will not receive the signal.
-To do this, you need to pass ``preexec_fn=os.setpgrp`` to the ``subprocess`` function:
+To do this, you need to pass ``preexec_fn=os.setsid`` to the ``subprocess`` function:

 .. code:: python

     import os
     import subprocess

-    print(subprocess.check_output('sleep 3; echo bar', preexec_fn=os.setpgrp))
+    print(subprocess.check_output('sleep 3; echo bar', preexec_fn=os.setsid))